 Ms. Ryan is the Director of Administration and Access for Colorado Legal Services, where she has worked for 20 years with the Colorado Legal Services, first as a staff attorney, then as a member of senior management.
 Her responsibilities include oversight of program compliance with federal regulations and policies regarding client access, grants management, oversight of technology and personnel issues and addressing client complaints.
 Ms. Ryan received a B.A. from the University of Notre Dame and a J.D. from the University of Illinois.

-Ms. Singh directs graduate education for the Commission on Family Medicine, of the Colorado Association of Family Medicine Residencies, the Colorado Institute of Family Medicine, and the GME Initiative.
+Ms. Singh is the Director of Graduate Medical Education for the Commission on Family Medicine, of the Colorado Association of Family Medicine Residencies, the Colorado Institute of Family Medicine, and The GME Initiative.
 She is a faculty member at the University of Colorado Department of Family Medicine.
-In these roles, she runs faculty development for new family medicine residency faculty, hosts annual research forums for residents, organizes statewide primary care collaborations in Colorado, and leads the advocacy efforts of the national GEM Initiative on local, state, and federal levels.
+In these roles, she runs faculty development for new family medicine residency faculty, hosts annual research forums for residents and faculty, organizes statewide primary care collaboratives in Colorado, and leads the advocacy efforts of the national GME Initiative on local, state, and federal levels.
 Ms. Singh is hard at work with others to reform payment, governance, and accountability structures for graduate medical education.